 Foster, John E., Dick Harrison, and I. S. MacLaren, eds.
 Buffalo.
 Edmonton: University of Alberta Press, 1992.
 A series of essays by noted historians and experts in the field of the American bison, addressing their disappearance from the prairies and the development of buffalo jumps.
 One essay deals with Wood Buffalo National Park.

 Gadd, Ben.
 Handbook of the Canadian Rockies.
 Jasper: Corax Press, 2009.
-At over 800 pages and one kilogram (2.2 pounds), this is the classic field guide to the Canadian Rockies.
-It is in full color, and although bulky for backpackers, it’s a must-read for anyone interested in the natural history of the region.
+The latest edition of this classic guide is in color, and although bulky for backpackers it’s a must-read for anyone interested in the natural history of the Canadian Rockies.

 Herrero, Stephen.
 Bear Attacks: Their Causes and Avoidances.
-New York: The Lyons Press, 2002.
+Toronto: McClelland & Stewart, 2003.
 Through a series of gruesome stories, this book catalogs the stormy relationship between people and bruins, provides hints on avoiding attacks, and tells what to do in case you’re attacked.

 Marty, Sid.
 The Black Grizzly of Whiskey Creek.
 Toronto: McClelland & Stewart, 2008.
 True story of a grizzly bear that went on a terrifying rampage near the town of Banff.

 Musiani, Marco.
 A New Era for Wolves and People.
 Calgary: University of Calgary Press, 2009.
 A detailed analysis of the relationship between wolves and people in both North America and Europe.
 All contributors are wolf experts; includes stunning images.

 Patterson, W. S. The Physics of Glaciers.
 Toronto: Pergamon Press, 1969.
 A highly technical look at all aspects of glaciation: why glaciers form, how they flow, and their effect on the environment.